You've successfully subscribed to Harvard International Review

 All submissions must adhere to the following requirements, as outlined in the Submission Guide below.

 Content: Articles should address a topic related to international affairs today.
-Potential categories include (but are not limited to): Agriculture, Business, Cybersecurity, Defense, Education, Employment, Immigration, Energy, Environment, Economics, Public Health, Science and Technology, Trade and Transportation.
+Potential categories include (but are not limited to): Agriculture, Business, Cybersecurity, Defense, Education, Employment & Immigration, Energy & Environment, Finance & Economy, Public Health, Science & Technology, Space, Trade, and Transportation.
+Articles should examine the theme from a global perspective rather than focusing on the United States.

-Writing Style: Submissions should present analytically backed perspective on an under-appreciated global topic.
+Writing Style: Submissions should present an analytically backed perspective on an under-appreciated global topic.

 Excellent contest submissions will aim to present a topic holistically from a balanced perspective.
 Evidence and nuance are critical.
 Submissions should be well-researched, well-informed, and formal in style and prose.